 Once you have clearly understood the missing concepts, then you need to again explain those concepts in as plain language as you can.
 If there are still any areas in your explanation where you’ve still used complex language, challenge yourself to rewrite these sections in simpler terms.

-Isn’t the Feynman Technique same as taking notes in simple language?
+Isn’t the Feynman Technique the same as making notes for JEE/NEET?

-The Feynman Technique is useful for learning a new concept (no matter how difficult or complicated), understanding an existing concept better, studying more effectively, or preparing yourself for discussions on any topic in the syllabus.
+The Feynman technique is useful for learning a new concept (no matter how difficult or complicated), understanding an existing concept better, studying more effectively, or preparing yourself for discussions on any topic in the JEE/NEET syllabus.